About Me

 After those two Narada years, Cardall concluded that he would rather build than be built.
 So he founded Stone Angel Music, an independent label with a vision: to release deeply personal instrumental works and to sign and mentor rising talent.

-Stone Angel’s roster would go on to include names like Steven Sharp Nelson (of The Piano Guys), Ryan Tilby, and other gifted voices who shared Cardall’s aesthetic of peace, reflection, and narrative piano.
-Under Stone Angel, he not only released his own albums (from 1995 to 2018)—but also carried the labors and dreams of others forward.
+Stone Angel’s roster would go on to include names like Steven Sharp Nelson of The Piano Guys, Ryan Tilby, and other gifted voices who shared Cardall’s aesthetic of peace, reflection, and narrative piano.
+Under Stone Angel, he not only released his own albums from 1995 to 2018, but also carried the labors and dreams of others forward.

-In 2018, the catalogue spanning those decades—Cardall’s own works and Stone Angel’s signed artists—was acquired by Anthem Entertainment (then known as OLE).
+In 2018, the catalogue spanning those decades—Cardall’s own works and Stone Angel’s signed artists—was acquired by Anthem Entertainment, then known as OLE.
 That moment became a pivot, a handing-off of what had been to make way for what could be.

 Act III: Resurrection, Reinvention & All Heart Publishing

 Rather than slowing, Cardall accelerated.
-He founded All Heart Publishing, under which he began releasing new albums: Christmas, Peaceful Piano, The Broken Miracle, December, Sleep, Return Home, Grace in Grief, and Focus & Study with Peaceful Piano (A Collection of Piano Solos Remastered 2025).
+He founded All Heart Publishing, under which he began releasing new albums: Christmas, Peaceful Piano, The Broken Miracle, December, Sleep, Return Home, Grace in Grief, and Focus & Study with Peaceful Piano: A Collection of Piano Solos Remastered 2025.
 Each of these represents a fresh chapter—creative continuity after transition, not a reboot.

 But Cardall’s trajectory wasn’t purely musical.
 In the fall of 2024, he returned to academia, enrolling at Liberty University.
 He would go on to earn a Bachelor’s degree, then push forward to complete a Master’s in Interdisciplinary Studies, emphasizing Executive Leadership and Music & Worship—and he graduated Summa Cum Laude.
 His intellectual ambition paralleled his musical evolution.

-Act IV: Chart-Topping Albums and Creative Highs
+Act V: Chart-Topping Albums and Creative Highs

 His catalog contains multiple Billboard triumphs:

-• New Life (2011) debuted at No. 1 on the Billboard New Age chart and held a top-5 presence for over 30 weeks.
+New Life (2011) debuted at No. 1 on the Billboard New Age chart and held a top-5 presence for over 30 weeks.

-• A New Creation (2016) opened at No. 1 on New Age, and also charted in the Classical and Christian categories.
+A New Creation (2016) opened at No. 1 on New Age, and also charted in the Classical and Christian categories.

-• 40 Hymns for Forty Days (2015) reached No. 1 on the New Age chart.
+40 Hymns for Forty Days (2015) reached No. 1 on the New Age chart.

-• Christmas (2018), one of his most beloved seasonal records, also launched at No. 1 on New Age.
+Christmas (2018), one of his most beloved seasonal records, also launched at No. 1 on New Age.

 These are not just commercial wins—they’re personal landmarks.
 When Christmas hit No. 1, it was a kind of homecoming: from signing with Narada to reigning independently, the arc was complete.

-Act V: Advocacy, Scholarships & Global Reach
+Act VI: Advocacy, Faith, Scholarships & Global Reach

 Beyond the music, Cardall has made it part of his mission to give back.
 He and his wife Kristina Cardall founded the Paul & Kristina Cardall Scholarship at Salt Lake Community College, dedicated to students impacted by congenital heart disease.
 Today, that scholarship helps alleviate financial burdens for those who, like him, walk the delicate line between medical care and dreams.